ptgott/one-newsletter/README.md

 Uses BadgerDB

 ## Testing

 For end-to-end tests, you need to have MailHog installed.
 Create a JSON file called **e2e_config.json** at the root of this directory.
+Include the following keys, which we're leaving to the developer to fill in depending on what's going on with their system:
-Include the absolute path to MailHog in the `mailhog_path` key.
+- `mailhog_path`: absolute path to the MailHog executable
+- `mailhog_http_port`: port used by MailHog for API requests
+- `mailhog_smtp_port`: port used by MailHog for SMTP traffic